-We can opt to not go back to a “best” restaurant or hotel or to return a “best” product when they don’t work out, but course-correcting a relocation to a “best” place gone awry is a lot more complicated.
+We can opt to not go back to a “best” restaurant or hotel or to return a “best” product when they don’t work out, but course-correcting a move to a “best” place gone awry is a lot more complicated.
 The elements that influence where we choose to move are incredibly personal and nuanced.
-Deciding which location is right for us requires careful reflection, research, consideration and planning.
+Deciding which place is right for us requires careful reflection, research, consideration and planning.

 Where a place ranks on some random list is irrelevant.

 “Best” places to live lists may seem innocuous, but they are really insidious, gimmicky works of fiction that do nothing but distract and mislead under the guise of being helpful.
 When taken at face value, they can do much more harm than good.
-Since I’m not able to eradicate these ridiculous “best” places lists from the face of the earth, I’m going to do the next best thing, which is to call them on their shit while giving you reliable alternatives to keep your relocation search on firm footing.
+Since I’m not able to eradicate these ridiculous “best” places lists from the face of the earth, I’m going to do the next best thing, which is to call them on their shit while giving you reliable alternatives to keep your moving search on firm footing.